SnehaAnand0512/Rem-Word/1_Requirements/README.md

 •	Windows installer : latest version as per OS Requirements

-## The important modules that are going to be implemented in the proposed system.
+## The important modules that are going to be implemented in the proposed system

 •	Login